deuli/JackOCache/README.md

 - Illager Pumpkin: 50% of dropping from Evokers, Pillagers and Vindicators
 - Guardian Pumpkin: 50% of dropping from Guardians or 80% from Elder Guardians
 - Bat Pumpkin: 75% of dropping from Bats
+- Rotten Villager Pumpkin: 80% of dropping from Zombie Villagers
+- Witch Pumpkin: 60% of dropping from Witches
+- Warden Pumpkin: 100% of dropping from Wardens (Alternative method available with Transformations)

 </details>